iamtalwinder/book-summaries/The_Magic_Of_Thinking_Big.md

 4. In all of life's situations, ask yourself, "Is this the way an important person thinks?"
 Then obey the answer.

+# Manage Your EnvironmeHt: Go First Class

+1. Be environment-conscious.
+Just as body diet ,makes the body, mind diet makes the mind.

+2. Make your environment work for you, not against you.
+   Don't let suppressive forces-the negative, you-can't-do-it people-make you think defeat.

+3. Don't let small-thinking people hold you back.
+Jealous people want to see you stumble.
+Don't give them that satisfaction.

+4. Get your advice from successful people.
+Your future is important.
+Never risk it with freelance advisors who are living failures.

+5. Get plenty of psychological sunshine.
+Circulate in new groups.
+Discover new and stimulating things to do.

+6. Throw thought poison out of your environment.
+Avoid gossip.
+Talk about people, but stay on the positive side.
+7. Go fIrst class in everything you do.
+You can't afford to go . any other way